Walter Doran (British Army officer)

 Brigadier-General Walter Robert Butler Doran, (15 December 1861 – 6 February 1945) was a senior British Army officer who served with distinction in the Second Boer War, commanding an infantry battalion.
-He also served as a brigade commander during the First World War.
+He also served as an infantry brigade commander during the First World War.

 Early life and military career

 William Doran was recorded as being at the Royal Military College, Sandhurst on 3 April 1881.
 He was commissioned as a subaltern in Her Majesty's Royal Irish Regiment in May 1882.
 He deployed with his regiment to Egypt and took part in the Anglo-Egyptian War and later the Sudan Expedition of 1884–85.

-Doran attended the Staff College, Camberley from 1893 to 1895.
+Doran attended the Staff College, Camberley from 1893 to 1894.
 In late November 1899 he took part in the operations leading to the defeat of the Khalifa, and for his services in the Sudan he received the brevet rank of lieutenant colonel on 14 March 1900.

 Doran took part in the Second Boer War.
 He was promoted to major in February 1901 and, upon transferring from his regiment to the Prince of Wales's Leinster Regiment (Royal Canadians) as a lieutenant colonel, took command of a battalion.

 After commanding a battalion of his new regiment, during which time he was promoted to brevet colonel in May 1905, Doran was placed on half-pay in August 1908, after relinquishing command of the battalion, and promoted to colonel on the same date.
 In July 1909 he took over from Brigadier General Francis Inglefield the position of general staff officer, grade 1 (GSO1) of the 5th Division, then serving with Irish Command.
 During his time on the staff he was, in June 1910, appointed a Companion of the Order of the Bath in the 1910 Birthday Honours.
 In April 1912, after being promoted to the temporary rank of brigadier general, he assumed command of the 6th Division's 17th Infantry Brigade.